DeckofAdventures/TheGame/README.md

 # Welcome to Deck of Adventures, The Game

-This repository establishes the version history of the Deck of Adventure tabletop roleplaying game.
+This repository establishes the version history of the Deck of Adventures tabletop roleplaying game.
 A magical world awaits, where Players come first.
-In Deck of Adventure, it’s your turn, your choice.
+In Deck of Adventures, it’s your turn, your choice.

 Deck of Adventures is a collaborative roleplaying system, built with an open source ethos.
 Please visit our